mehran14/Enterprise-Network-Lab-EVE-NG/README.md

 * Secure inter-site connectivity using GRE over IPsec
 * Internet access using PAT
 * Public access to the internal web server using Static NAT
-* Centralized device administration using TACACS+
+* Centralized device administration using RADIUS/NPS
+* Configured HSRP with IP SLA object tracking for automatic failover
+* Implemented Rapid PVST+, PortFast, BPDU Guard and Root Guard
 * Secure management using SSHv2
 * Routing and management security controls